 Mistake #3.
 Not segmenting my email list

-In this post, I talk about the “Pre-Launch” phase of a successful course launch, which includes releasing a signature lead magnet in the weeks leading up to your launch.
-This signature lead magnet is a great way to segment your email list so you can see which of your subscribers are interested in the topic of your course, and you can then focus the bulk of your marketing efforts towards them.
+In this blog post, I talk about the "pre-launch" phase of a successful course launch, which includes releasing a signature lead magnet in the weeks leading up to your launch.
+This signature lead magnet is a great way to segment your email list so that you can see which of your subscribers are interested in the topic of your course, and you can then focus the bulk of your marketing efforts on those people.

-Since I’ve been around the block a time or two (or, well, almost 10 times), I want to share some tried-and-true tips for creating and selling online courses.
-Most of these stem from things I’ve done wrong or ineffectively in the past, so hopefully they help you make your first course launch a crazy success!
+Since I've been around the block a time or two (or, well, almost 10 times), I want to share my tried-and-true tips for creating and selling online courses.
+Most of these stem from things I've done wrong in the past, so hopefully they help make your first course launch a crazy success and total breeze!

 Tip #1.
 Verify your course idea by pre-selling the course before you create it.

-I’m a huge fan of pre-selling just about anything, but I think it works especially when for courses.
+I'm a huge fan of pre-selling just about anything, but I think it works especially well for courses.

 Pre-selling is when you open up sales for your course before you actually create the course.
-You let potential students know that the course isn’t ready quite yet, but it’ll be available on X date and they can sign up now to secure their spot.
-You then use the number of sales that roll in to gauge your audience’s interest in the course and topic.
+You let potential students know that the course isn't ready quite yet, but it’ll be available on X date and they can sign up now to secure their spot.
+You then use the number of sales that roll in during your pre-sales to gauge your audience's interest in the course and topic.

-If absolutely no one buys when you pre-sell it: No harm, no foul, and now you don’t spend months creating a course only to find out that nobody wants it.
-If a decent number of people sign up, then you’re safe to invest time into creating the course material.
+If absolutely no one buys when you pre-sell it: No harm, no foul, and now you aren’t going to spend months creating a course only to find out that nobody wants it.
+If a decent number of people sign up, you’re okay to go ahead and invest time and energy into creating the course material.

-I know pre-selling can sound scary at first.
-When I first heard about the idea of pre-selling something before I’d even made it, I thought the idea sounded mental.
-But it’s become such a big part of how I launch new courses that I had to mention it today and encourage you to try it out.
+I totally get that the idea of “pre-selling” sounds scary at first, but it's become such a big part of how I launch my new courses that I really encourage you to at least try it out.

 Tip #2.
 Start small and get bigger.

-The first course you ever create doesn’t have to be a massive 10-module beast.
-Like I said earlier, there’s a learning curve to creating and selling courses.
-Trying to create a huge course on your first go can be incredibly daunting, challenging, and also, a large course can be tough to sell if you’ve never sold anything before and don’t have an existing customer base.
+The first course you ever create doesn't have to be a massive 10-module signature course.
+Like I said earlier, there's a learning curve to this stuff.
+Trying to create a huge course on your first go can be incredibly daunting and challenging — plus, a large course can be tough to sell if you've never sold anything before and don't have an existing customer base.

-Start small.
-Focus on one small, specific topic, and help your students achieve one specific, tangible result.
-Once you have your first (smaller) course under your belt, you can either create other larger courses or expand your small course into a bigger one.
+Start small!
+Focus on one small, specific topic, and help your students achieve one specific, tangible result within that topic.
+Once you have your first (smaller) course under your belt, you can either create another, larger course or expand your small course into a larger one.

 Tip #3.
 Pay for help in the right areas.

-I’ve spent a decent amount of money on contractors and tools to help me create and launch courses, but looking back, I can see that some of that money was misplaced.
+I've spent a decent chunk of money on contractors and tools to help me create and launch courses, but looking back, I can see that some of the money I spent was misplaced.

 For example, for my first course launch I hired a copywriter to help me with my sales page copy.
-And while she was absolutely amazing, she was basically “polishing a turd”, as they say.
-She was taking my (not great, don’t-know-what-I’m-doing-here) words, phrases, and paragraphs, and making them sound nicer and more persuasive.
+And while she was absolutely amazing, she was basically "polishing a turd".
+She was taking my (not great, don’t-know-what-I’m-doing-here) words, phrases, and paragraphs, and making them sound more persuasive.

-It sounds good in theory, but at the time, a better investment for me to make would’ve been a course or kit to help me understand the theory behind sales pages, see which sections to include and what to say in each section, and craft copy that sells.
+It sounds good in theory, but at the time, a better investment would've been a course or kit to help me understand the theory behind sales pages, so I could see which sections to include and what to say in each section.

-Either way, creating the effect of scarcity around your course and offer is an amazing way to boost sales.
-In fact, it’s my number one strategy.
+Either way, creating a sense of scarcity around your course offer is an amazing way to boost sales.
+In fact, it's my number one strategy!

-With a course launch, scarcity can look like…
+With a course launch, creating scarcity can look like…

-Give some of these a try when you launch your course and I promise they’ll increase your sales and the perceived value of your course and bonuses.
+Give some of these a try when you launch your next course and I promise they'll increase your sales!

-So there you have it!
-My experiences, mistakes, and top tips when it comes to creating and selling online courses.
-Have you sold a course before?
-Do you have plans to in the next few months?
+So there you have it: My experiences, mistakes, and top tips for creating and selling online courses.
+Have you sold a digital course before?
+Do you plan to in the next few months?
 What questions do you have for me?